audreyfeldroy/sphinx-gui/README.rst

 sphinx-gui
 ============

 A desktop GUI for viewing and editing Sphinx docs in ReStructuredText.
+Made with PySide (http://www.pyside.org).

 Documentation: http://sphinx-gui.rtfd.org